IgorTo/rbf-fd/README.md

-# Rectangular and square RBF-FD matrices
+# Rectangular and square RBF-FD matrices in MATLAB
 The core of this slim repository is a Matlab script that constructs RBF-FD differentiation and evaluation matrices.
 Those can be used in the least-squares and the collocation methods for solving PDEs in two dimensions.

 ## Tags